Sometimes not doing something can be even more scandalous than doing something.

 In the USA there’s the Rinky DINK life (Double Income No Kids), which was started by a sensitive woman who arrived at being childfree by choice ‘sort of’.
 Similarly there’s The Not Mom, which holds a yearly summit for women who are childfree AND childless.
 We’re not having a baby is a fun space full of rants and resources created by an enthusiastically childfree couple.
-In Australia there’s the Childfree Zone and in the UK and Ireland there’s a group called Childfree Women.
+In Australia there’s the UnRipe (childless and childfree) and in the UK and Ireland there’s a group called Childfree Women.
 There are also varying Meet Ups in major cities for childfree get-togethers.

 We’re thanking the internet right now for global boundaries collapsing and the ability to connect with likeminded people outside our immediate borders!!

 The fact is that it’s incredibly hard to find your in-person childfree tribe.

 And make no mistake: we do need a tribe.

 In the same way that my wonderful parent-friends needed to connect with other women who are also on that particular adventure, I think we need stronger and more vocal and positive childfree communities.
 Even trying to explain to my closest loved ones who have children why I feel this way isn’t always easy.

 ‘Well it’s just a different decision’ say a number of well-meaning friends, not really understanding that it’s not ‘just a different decision’ for childfree women.

 This is a decision to not-do something that almost no one we know is also not-doing.

 It’s a decision to not-do something that most of society thinks is the most important thing a person can do.